facundoolano/rpg-cli/README.md

 }
 ```

-Or, if you want to go all the way and *really* use it in place of `cd`:
+If you want to go all the way and *really* use it in place of `cd`:

 ```sh
 cd () {